Objective Bayesian Analysis for the Differential Entropy of the Gamma Distribution: Application

 \subsection{Harvest Sugarcane machine}

 Sugarcane farming is pertinent to Brazil's economic growth and has heavily contributed to its Gross Domestic Product (GDP).
 The production process involves an automated harvesting mechanism, and the interest of the sugarcane farmers is to sustain its harvesting mechanism for an extended period.
-Moreover, the production chain must be kept in stable conditions to avoid fluctuation in production and prevent wastage due to the deterioration of sugarcane.
-This application modeled the entropy of the harvest machine failure times in a Bayesian framework, using the Tibshirani prior, to quantify the production process's irregularity.
-A high entropy indicates a severe irregularity in the production process.
+Moreover, the production chain must be kept in stable conditions to avoid fluctuation in production {process and prevent} wastage.
+We {estimated the gamma entropy of the harvesting machine failure times} using the developed Tibshirani prior.
+The {higher the} entropy, {the higher the uncertainty and} severe the irregularities in the production process.
 Otherwise, the production process is steady.

-The considered data was collected from January 2015 till August 2017, which corresponds to 2.5 harvests and describe twenty-one failure times in days of the suspension of a harvester sugarcane machine: 11, 19, 36, 4, 8, 11, 39, 74, 168, 27, 116, 3, 34, 1, 46, 12, 2, 56, 14, 52, 14.
+The considered data was collected between January 2015 to August 2017, which corresponds to {over two years of} harvests and twenty-one failure times (in days) of the suspension of the sugarcane harvester machine: 11, 19, 36, 4, 8, 11, 39, 74, 168, 27, 116, 3, 34, 1, 46, 12, 2, 56, 14, 52, 14.
+The KS test was used (statistic D = 0.12) to confirm that the failure times follow a gamma distribution.

 Figure \ref{fsimulation1} presents the time series of the Bayesian estimation of the average entropy (left panel) and the correlation lags (right panel).
-The convergence of the estimate was tested using the Geweek test, and the KS test was used (statistic D = 0.12) to confirm if the data can be assumed to follow a gamma distribution.
+The convergence of the estimate was tested using the Geweek test.

-The Bayes estimate of the entropy for the failure time of harvest sugarcane machine is $4.55$ with a $95\%$ credible interval of $(4.04; 5.09)$.
-The estimated entropy is significantly high, which implies instability in the production process.
-Moreover, the process is disrupted in an irregular time duration, which causes the harvest output to be unpredictable and unreliable.
-The harvesting machine must regularly pass a thorough maintenance check within the harvester's life circle to keep a steady production flow.
+The Bayes estimate of the entropy for the failure times of the harvest sugarcane machine is $4.55$ with a $95\%$ credible interval of $(4.04; 5.09)$.
+The estimated entropy, { in combination with the state of the harvesting matching, can be used for benchmarking future harvesting processes to determine its stability.} The harvesting machine must regularly pass a thorough maintenance check within the harvester's life circle to keep a steady production flow.